-Absent respondents such as refusals, unknown and those who transferred to another barangay were replaced at the Central Office for the next quarter's survey while not-at-home (temporarily away) cases were still included in the list of samples for the succeeding round.
-The replacement households were taken from the list of replacements (farming households) for the barangay and were reflected in the list of samples for the next round.
+Absent respondents such as refusals, not at home, unknown and transferred to another barangay were treated as missing and were replaced at the central office for the next quarter's survey.
+The replacement samples were taken from the list of replacements (farming households) for the barangay and were reflected in the list of sample households for the next round.